Install Alpine Linux

 Installing more software

-You should at least install these applications and start udev:
+You should at least install ACPI, udev and qemu-guest agent.

 apk add qemu-guest-agent acpi udev